1 minute read

 This code pulls a hello world app from ECR public.
 I guess it’s technically 7 lines of code with the import, but that’s mainly for readability.
 Ok, 8 if you include the bash commands, but that’s a bit pedantic, wouldn’t you say?

-run cdk diff and if all looks good, run cdk deploy and you are done!
+• If all looks good, run cdk deploy and you are done!

 But wait, I also want to know the AppRunner URL after it deploys.
 I know it is severely painful to go hunt through the AWS console to find it.